Norlock/nvim-traveller/README.md

   - [ ] Create min width / min height
 - [x] Help menu in popup
 - [ ] Custom keymapping
-- [ ] Custom directory for telescope global search
 - [x] Docs
 - [x] Open binaries with open
 - [ ] Optional: FZF/(Other fuzzy file searcher)  if there is demand for it
 - [ ] Optional: being able to pass stringed cmds "test file.lua"
 - [ ] Optional: Support for Windows (if there is demand for it)
+- [ ] Optional: Custom directory for telescope global search

 ## Showcase